 1. Singing songs & reading books about brushing teeth

-2. Having playtime with the toothbrush to prepare for brushing teeth, rewarding with (stickers, TV/iPad time, etc.)
+2. Having playtime with the toothbrush to prepare for

 3. Allowing the child to touch his preferred toothbrush and allowing them to choose when they would like to touch the less desired one, etc.